Copyright

 6.1 Copyright Laws in Different Countries

-Copyright laws vary by country, and what is considered fair use or infringement in one jurisdiction may not be the same in another.
-Artists should be aware of the laws in their own country as well as internationally.
+Copyright laws change by country.
+What’s okay in one place might not be in another.
+Artists should know the laws in their own country and internationally.

 6.2 Global Enforcement Challenges